 However to talk about Jürgen without mentioning his daughter would be like talking about half a man.
 Jürgen and Ruth had a daughter in 1987 who was severely handicapped.
-However Clara is pretty and smart and has a wonderful sense of humor, and whenever Jürgen and she are together they have a wonderful time, kidding and laughing.
+However, Clara is pretty and smart and has a great sense of humor, and whenever Jürgen and she are together they have a wonderful time, kidding and laughing.
 The problems she has were altogether due to lack of professionalism at the clinic where she was born and they finally, after many years, won a suit in court against the clinic, which was declared altogether responsible for the severe damage that had occurred at Clara’s birth.
 The midwife was in fact out in the corridor smoking just at the time when she was needed.
 The result from this break of moral duty and work ethic is so horrible that it is almost unbearable just to think of it.

-A couple of years after their separation Ruth got married to a German professor in Grenoble, a very pleasant man, and I am so very happy for Ruth to have found some new stability in her life.
-She taught at l’Ecole Normale Supérieure for as long as we have known her, but has since the beginning of our friendship gotten her doctorat.
+A couple of years after their separation Ruth got married to a German professor in Grenoble, a very pleasant man, and I am very happy for Ruth to have found some new stability in her life.
+She taught at l’Ecole Normale Supérieure for as long as we have known her, but has since the beginning of our friendship got her doctorat.

 We have visited a couple of times with Ruth and Christian in what was originally Christian’s home in Autrans, west of Grenoble, and we have a very good time with them.

 We got to know Ruth’s family in Mittelberg, Austria in 1980, and then later again in Paris.
 We liked them both very much, her mother a delightful woman and a true lady and her father a definite charmer.
 He just died this year, 2015, close to 100.
 I will never forget how he laughed, and they all laughed, when I said “Es hat mich sehr einbedruckt” instead of saying “beeindruckt” (impressed).
 I took it well and I laughed with the others of course.
 Ruth told me that “einbedruckt” sounds as if you were squeezed in at the middle.
-I can hear that now after my useful lesson; but I was totally innocent about that complicated double prefix verb at the time.
+I can hear that now after my useful lesson, but I was totally innocent about that complicated double prefix verb at the time.
 I do believe I had just that year become used to the verb ‘beeindrucken’ from our German friends Fritz and Renate in Brand, Austria and it’s just the kind of verb I like to use.
 I can hear Renate saying about a mountain view “Es war eindrucksvoll.”
 I should have stuck with the adjective instead of getting myself involved in those awful German verbs with prefixes that you never know where they are going to land you.

 Since we had to leave Paris and move to the Lyon area because of John’s Computing Center, we have very sadly lost touch with a lot of good friends.
 However, Jürgen and Clara used to come regularly and spend New Year’s with us.
 We installed a tiny little room of her own for Clara.
 There is a little space next to our guest room in Genas that holds several storage shelves, but there is also room for a bed in there for guests who don’t share the double beds in the guest room.
 We just always have to do a thorough clean-up, storing away and getting rid of all sorts of things that have accumulated on the bed, which is covered by one of my very nice old Swedish bedspreads that seems to be indestructible.
 We used two of those in the country house for one thing.

 Ecole Cetrale, dear Ecole Centrale, where I liked so much to teach, where I had good friends and a secure job.
 My contract would have been renewed every five years until my retirement.
-Also the director of SESH (sciences humaines et sociales) who also became the director of the language department, very much appreciated the work I was doing from 1979 on about l’Enseignement Assisté par Ordinateur – EAO – (Computer Assisted Learning or CAL), and without my even knowing about it beforehand, he gave me fewer classes to teach (une décharge) to be able to give more time to writing new learning programs, and also teaching a few colleagues to get into it.
+Also the director of SESH (sciences humaines et sociales), Monsieu Teper who also became the director of the language department, very much appreciated the work I was doing from 1979 on about l’Enseignement Assisté par Ordinateur – EAO – (Computer Assisted Learning or CAL), and without my even knowing about it beforehand, he gave me fewer classes to teach (une décharge) to be able to give more time to writing new learning programs, and also teaching a few colleagues to get into it.
 In those days, using Arlequin LSE it was actually a kind of programming we were doing; not very complicated, but still programming.
 I stopped after a few years using the quaint little Logabax computers we had been given by some companies (as taxe d’appentissage).
-I was now working on a PC in a room where students were working, on the second generation teach-ware now called Arlequin Diane, developed by professionals rather than the first Arlequin LSE, which had been developed by two math teachers at the lycée in the north of Paris, where my two collaborators also taught, my very dear friends Monique and Thérèse.
+I was now working on a PC in a room where students were working, on the second generation teach-ware now called Arlequin Diane, developed by professionals rather than the first Arlequin LSE, which had been developed by two math teachers at the lycée in the north of Paris, where my two co-workers also taught, my very dear friends Monique and Thérèse.
 We all cooperated with the math teachers, Nicole and Jean-François.
 I am still in touch with Monique, who is a bit older than I. But Thérèse, who was younger, very sadly died from cancer after a long and courageous fight where she lost all her beautiful dark long hair.
 I will never ever forget Thérèse, her vivacity and her intelligence.
 She and Monique with husband Bernard once came to out apartment in rue Caillaux for dinner, so John knows who I am talking about and Monique he knows even better now after we visited her in Prades in the south, practically in the Pyrenees.
 Dear Bernard, a wonderful man, died a few years ago and I was afraid Monique would never get over it.
 But she did and she is now again living a very full life, traveling reading, seeing her children and grandchildren and doing all the things a woman of her caliber wants to do in her life.
 She is still a dear friend and always will be.